AdobeDocs/workfront.en/help/scenario-planner/resolve-conflicts-in-sp.md

 <ol>
  <li value="1"> <p>Go to a plan for which you want to resolve conflicts.</p> <p>For information about creating plans, see <a href="../scenario-planner/create-and-edit-plans.md" class="MCXref xref">Create and edit plans in the Adobe Workfront Scenario Planner</a>.</p> <p>For information about creating initiatives, see <a href="../scenario-planner/create-and-edit-initiatives.md" class="MCXref xref">Create and edit initiatives in the Adobe Workfront Scenario Planner</a>. </p> </li>
  <li value="2"> <p>(Optional)&nbsp;From the <span class="bold">Initial scenario</span> drop-down menu, select the scenario you want to review. </p> <note type="tip">
    A plan may have several scenarios.
-When looking at the plan's conflicts,&nbsp;
-   <span>Workfront</span> is referring to the resources currently available on the selected scenario and those required on that scenario's initiatives.
+When looking at the plan's conflicts,&nbsp;Workfront is referring to the resources currently available on the selected scenario and those required on that scenario's initiatives.
 For information about scenarios, see
    <a href="../scenario-planner/create-and-compare-scenarios-for-a-plan.md" class="MCXref xref">Create and compare plan scenarios in the Adobe Workfront Scenario Planner</a>.
   </note> </li>
  <li value="3"> <p>Ensure that <span class="bold">Show conflicts</span> is enabled.
 It is enabled by default. </p> <p> <img src="assets/show-scenarios-toggle-on.png"> </p> <p>The first conflicting initiative displays the months that have conflicts in red and a warning icon displays next to the initiative name. </p> <p>The background of all initiatives starting with the first conflicting one displays in red on the plan's chart. </p> <p>When an initiative displays a conflict, it means that the number of job role for at least one specific role, the costs incurred, or both exceed the number of job roles or the budget defined for the plan for a specific month. </p> <p> <img src="assets/initiatives-on-plan-with-conflicts-350x126.png" style="width: 350;height: 126;"> </p> </li>